Preparing for SaaS application data protection

 -

-When creating the application, add the redirect URI by using in the following format:
+When creating the custom application, add the redirect URI by using in the following format:

 The application must be assigned the following permissions: